 - Sourcing new opportunities and providing technical contribution to tenders.

-- Full Member of the Institute for Archaeologists;
+- Full Member of the Chartered Institute for Archaeologists;

 - Strong background in archaeological fieldwork, reporting, management and monitoring;

-- Full knowledge of the planning process (including EIA) and be fully conversant with the relevant environmental / heritage legislation and guidance;
+- Good working knowledge of the planning process (including EIA) and relevant environmental / heritage legislation and guidance;

 - Experience of delivering environmental impact assessments and supporting programmes for complex large infrastructure and / or major development schemes;

 - Robust knowledge of UK archaeology and history;

 - Willingness to work across the UK in client and Atkins’ offices as fits project requirements;